FROSTR-ORG/.github/profile/README.md

 * Your signatures do not change.
 Nobody even knows you are using a multi-sig.

-## Architecture
+## Core Architecture

-**Bifrost:** Reference p2p client and implementation of FROSTR protocol.
-Each node custodies a share.
-Uses the nostr network to communicate and coordinate signing.
-All traffic is end-to-end encrypted between nodes.
+**Bifrost:** Reference client implementation of FROSTR protocol.
+Each client custodies a share and acts as a node within your FROSTR network.
+Uses nostr relays to communicate peer-to-peer and coordinate signing.
+All traffic is end-to-end encrypted between nodes.  [github link](https://github.com/FROSTR-ORG/bifrost)

 ## Signing Clients

+**Igloo:**
-**Igloo:** Desktop-based key management and signing device.
+Desktop-based key management and signing device.
 Options to import an existing `nsec`, or generate a new one.
 Allows you to manage and rotate shares, plus recover your `nsec` using shares.
-Can be used online for remote signing, or off-line for key management only.
+Can be used online for remote signing, or offline for key management only.  [github link](https://github.com/FROSTR-ORG/igloo)

+**Frost2x**
-**Frost2x:** Browser signing extension (forked from nos2x).
+Browser signing extension (forked from nos2x).
 Works will all existing NIP-07 supporting clients (including encryption).
-Bitcoin wallet features coming soon!
+Bitcoin wallet features coming soon! [github link](https://github.com/FROSTR-ORG/frost2x)

+**Permafrost**
-**Permafrost:** Server-based signing device and personal ephemeral relay.
+Server-based signing device and personal ephemeral relay.
 Includes a NIP-07 based web portal for managing your server.
 Options to run as a node service (using bun) or inside a docker environment.
-WIP.
+WIP. [github link](https://github.com/FROSTR-ORG/permafrost)

+**Frostbite**
-**Frostbite:** (TBA) Mobile signing device and wallet, using NIP-46 remote signing.
+(TBA) Mobile signing device and wallet, using NIP-46 remote signing.

+**Heimdall**
-**Heimdall:** (TBA) Server-less API gateway and signing device.
+(TBA) Server-less API gateway and signing device.
 Sign using state-less API calls (and running nodes on-demand).

 ## How it Works